Prague Metro Station Interior

 Overview of the Prague Metro System

-Key facts about the metro:
+Key facts about the Prague metro 2026:

 It is particularly useful for reaching districts outside the historic center and for connecting to other forms of public transportation.